Canted-spin-caused electric dipoles: a local symmetry theory

 A different approach is based on the complete crystal with spiral-like spin ordering; it has led to results consistent with~(\ref{one}).
 A derivation in this vein based on spin-lattice interactions by Harris et al~\cite{harris0} has been given; they consider magnetostriction both of the type coming from the DM coupling, which originates in the antisymmetric part of the exchange tensor, and that coming from the symmetric part; see also~\cite{mochizuki2}.
 There are also phenomenological derivations of magneto-ferroelectricity using symmetry arguments via Landau theory~\cite{lawes,kenzelmann2,sergienko2,harris2}, and Landau-Ginzberg theory~\cite{mostovoy}.

-Also relevant here, ~\cite{kaplan} is closely related to the KNB approach, again involving a pair of atoms, small hopping and spin-orbit coupling.
-In~\cite{kaplan}a the relation~(\ref{one}) was found, where the assumption was made that the spatial symmetry of the situation was the symmetry of a pair of points in space, an assumption also made in~\cite{katsura, sergienko}.
+Also relevant here is a model~\cite{kaplan} that is closely related to the KNB approach, again involving a pair of atoms, small hopping and spin-orbit coupling.
+In~\cite{kaplan}a the expression~(\ref{one}) was found, where the assumption was made that the spatial symmetry of the situation was the symmetry of a pair of points in space, an assumption also made in~\cite{katsura, sergienko}.
 However, in~\cite{kaplan}b, a lower symmetry was studied, which led to the possibility of another component of the dipole, namely in the direction

 thus questioning the generality of~(\ref{one}).\footnote{The lower symmetry caused by orbital ordering was considered in~\cite{jia}, yet no additional terms like~(\ref{onep}) were found.
 An explanation of this apparent dilemma can be found in Section II, Case 1, example (c).} This question was also raised, considering extended systems, in~\cite{arima0} and~\cite{kenzelmann}.
-In~\cite{arima0}, experimental evidence in CuFeO$_2$~\cite{kimura2} for this new possibility, occurring in the proper screw structure, was noted; a symmetry argument based on the observed spiral was given~(\cite{arima0}), as well as a suggested microscopic mechanism behind the observation (to be discussed further below).
-See also~\cite{kimura2,seki0,seki} for related matters.
-In connection with~\cite{kenzelmann}, the question was answered in~\cite{kenzelmann2} where it was shown by an experimental example, RbFe(MoO$_4)_2$ (RFMO), and a Landau theory analysis, that this $\Sb_a\times \Sb_b$-component can exist.
+In~\cite{arima0}, experimental evidence in CuFeO$_2$~\cite{nakajima} for this new possibility, occurring in the proper screw structure, was noted; a symmetry argument based on the observed spiral was given~(\cite{arima0}), as well as a suggested microscopic mechanism behind the observation (to be discussed further below).
+A similar situation was found in CuCrO$_2$.~\cite{soda} In connection with~\cite{kenzelmann}, the question was answered in~\cite{kenzelmann2} where it was shown by an experimental example, RbFe(MoO$_4)_2$ (RFMO), and a Landau theory analysis, that this $\Sb_a\times \Sb_b$-component can exist.

 In overlapping time frames, a paper by Jia et al~\cite{jia} followed the basic approach of Katsura et al, considering a system with two magnetic atoms.
 In addition to giving a serious estimate of the coefficient $c$ in~(\ref{one}), more general considerations added to~(\ref{one}) two additional terms, one is the well-known exchange striction (which doesn't concern us here because it doesn't require spin-canting) plus a new type of term, proportional to